catalystneuro/buzsaki-lab-to-nwb/README.md

 ## Build specialized data interfaces for new data
 This is where most time will be spent; designing a `DataInterface` class, in particular the `run_conversion()` method, for data not covered by those inherited from `nwb-conversion-tools`.
 This most often includes behavioral data such as trial events, states, and position tracking.
 Further, previous datasets rarely tend to use the same exact method of storing these data so I/O has to be developed from scratch for each new file.

+## Remote server
+Now it's time to download all the available data from the endpoint onto the remote server for conversion.
+It's critical this data go onto the mounted drive of `/mnt/scrap/catalystneuro`.

+When download is complete, try to run the full conversion with `stub_test` still set to `True`.
+Occasionally certain bugs only show up during this stage as they may correspond only to a handful of sessions in the dataset.

+When all tests are passing with `stub_test=True`, investigate some of the NWB files with widgets or other viewers to ensure everything looks OK.
+Post some on the slack as well so Ben and Cody can approve.

+Once approved, set `stub_test=False` and begin the full conversion with parallelization options set to maximum of 12 cores and ??
+(I need to check) RAM buffer per job.

+After it is complete, double check the NWB files with widgets to make sure the full conversion went as expected; if everything looks good, create a new DANDI set, fill in requisite metadata, and proceed with upload to the archive.